febiasm/wk3-code-challenge/README.md

     https://wk3-code-challenge.vercel.app/

-This web page consists of a list of movies each with a different show time and limited number of tickets.
+This web page consists of a list of movies listed on the left side of the page each with a different show time and limited number of tickets.

 A user can buy a ticket for an intrested movie by clicking on the buy ticket button